 The Metro-North Railroad operates commuter rail service in Connecticut between New Haven and Grand Central Terminal along the main line.
 Three branch lines feed into the New Haven main line.
 The Waterbury Branch Line (WBL) is one of the branch lines and extends from the city of Waterbury to its connection with the main line at the Devon wye.
 The WBL is the longest of the three branch lines at about 27 miles.
 Service is operated between Waterbury and Bridgeport, with stops at Naugatuck, Beacon Falls, Seymour, Ansonia, and Derby-Shelton.
 The WBL consists of an unsignalized, non-electrified single track with no passing sidings.
 Because of the lack of signals, the WBL is considered “dark” territory.
 These physical characteristics limit and constrain the level of service provided on the line as northbound and southbound trains are unable to pass one another, and, since the WBL is “dark” multiple trains and cannot operate simultaneously on the line.
 To upgrade the line, the state has initiated the design of a full Central Traffic Control signal system and committed funds to implement the system in conjunction with installing Positive Train Control.
 In addition, two sections of by-pass sidings are programmed for construction with the one near Derby under construction.
 The sidings will be fully integrated into the signal system to allow trains to enter and exit the sidings seamlessly.
 These projects will permit more frequent service and allow trains to operate on the line simultaneously in opposite directions.

-Rail service, while limited and constrained by the physical and operating characteristics of the Waterbury Branch Line, could capture a significant portion of the vehicular commuter traffic currently using the Route 8 highway with the programmed infrastructure improvements coupled with implementation of transit-oriented developments.
+Rail service, while limited and constrained by the physical and operating characteristics of the Waterbury Branch Line, could capture a significant portion of the vehicular commuter traffic currently using the Route 8 expressway with strategic infrastructure improvements coupled with and transit-oriented development.
 The shift from auto-dependent travel will mitigate congestion, improve safety and reduce the emission of greenhouse gases.
-In addition, the establishment of an alternate commuter transit mode along this corridor that provides a fast, frequent and convenient connection between the Bridgeport rail station and the Derby-Shelton station could result in avoiding a future multi-billion dollar investment of limited transportation improvement funds for the replacement of the Commodore Hull Bridge and re-allocating funds for more beneficial and sustainable transportation uses.
+In addition, the establishment of an alternate commuter transit mode along this corridor which would provide a fast, frequent and convenient connection between the Bridgeport rail station and the Derby-Shelton station could result in avoiding a future multi-billion dollar investment, of limited transportation improvement funds, for the replacement of the Commodore Hull Bridge and re-allocate those funds for more beneficial and sustainable transportation uses.